Kovah/obsidian-rainbow-colored-sidebar/README.md

 I built this plugin because I wasn't satisfied with the options for colored sidebars that are currently available.
 There is no limit in the number of folders in your sidebar, as the color theme repeats infinitely.

+> [!NOTE] **Disclaimer**
+> This plugin automatically colors your sidebar based on the folder list sorted from A-Z. The ordering of folders in your file manager cannot be taken into account, so it's possible that some colors might end up mixed.

 ## Features